Sentieon/segdup-caller/doc/CYP2D6.md

 - **Novel variants**: Variants not in PharmVar database will not receive star allele designation
 - **Duplication phasing**: Specific allele-to-copy assignment ambiguous for CN≥3 without long-read data
 - **Rare structural variants**: Some complex SVs may not be fully characterized
-- **Clinical decision-making**: Results should be interpreted with clinical context, drug interactions, patient phenotype

 ## CYP2D6-Specific Resources